 Let me clear a few things up.
-If you’re here because the title sounded kinda kinky, I apologize but you’re in the wrong place.
+If you’re here because the title sounded kinda kinky, I apologize.
+You’re in the wrong place.
 I’ve never called my wife “mommy” while crawling around on all fours while begging for forgiveness because I’ve been a bad, bad boy who needs to be spanked.
 (No judgment.
 Whatever gets you and your consenting partner off is a-OK with me.
-Just not my thing and not what this article is about.)
+Just not my thing and not what this is about.)

 On the flip side, I’m not a buttoned-up religious nut (cough-Vice-President-Pence-cough) who calls his wife “Mother” and is so afraid of the evil one-eyed serpent in his pants that he won’t even eat lunch with a woman unless his “Mother” is there to chaperone.
 Something is seriously wrong with that dude.

 Maybe there’s something wrong with me, too.
 Not because of what I call my wife, though.

 I get that some people refuse call their partner “Mommy” or “Daddy,” because it’s fetishizing and/or infantilizing … in other words, just plain creepy.
 A recent article in Romper took this subject on and came down firmly on the “fuck no“ side of the fence.
 Everyone is, of course, entitled to his/her/nonspecific gender pronoun opinion, but the author seemed a little sanctimonious in her assessment.
 (Not that big a deal, I’ve certainly looked down my nose at other parents from time to time.
 Because I’m better than you!)
 Although eight reasons are promised in the title, the author’s argument boils down to: